Get,

 Effects of Antibiotics on an Infant’s Gut

 The microbial population of an infant’s gut has a significant impact on the child’s overall health.
-Decreased gut microbiome diversity can cause numerous allergic and autoimmune diseases.
+Decreased gut microbiome diversity can be associated with an increased risk of allergic and autoimmune diseases.
 Antibiotic treatment in infants has been found to reduce both the number as well as species of gut bacteria.
-Studies have shown that the diversity of gut microbiomes is still incomplete, even eight weeks after the infant’s antibiotic treatment.
+Gut microbiota may take weeks to months to recover, and in some cases, certain species may not fully return without intervention2

 Restoring Gut Health After Taking Antibiotics